As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 To support his efforts, he bought an incredibly speedy, 60-foot trimaran — one he’d had his eyes on for years — in March 2022 that he named Defiant and began to outfit for long, single-handed passages.
 Lawson declined to say how much he spent on the boat, which is part of a class called the ORMA 60s, but such vessels cost at least hundreds of thousands of dollars and upkeep is pricey.
 Donors and sponsors helped him afford his efforts, he said.

-Some sailors cautioned Lawson against rushing into the venture, but Lawson, a confident and determined sailor, eyed a solo circumnavigation attempt in October from Baltimore.
+Some cautioned him against rushing into the venture, but Lawson, a confident and determined sailor, was preparing for a solo circumnavigation attempt from Baltimore in October .

 Lawson had been sailing his boat along the West Coast for the past year and he set out from Acapulco, Mexico (which is on the Pacific side of the country), on July 5, bound for Baltimore via the Panama Canal.